andrewsteckley/anticryptography/README.md

 If you have an affinity for this kind of challenge, take a crack to figuring out the message.
 Please send me your answer (or your questions).
 You can email me at: andrew.steckley@discoverorg.com
+I'm very curious to hear about how people approach this problem and the thinking process they use to solve this.
+Or by which they fail to solve it.

+Note:
 * There is no "trick question" here.
 * The sender *wants* you to succeed in figuring out the message.
 It helps to remember this when trying to decipher it.
 * The file contains the message stored in ASCII text, but the message itself is the continuous string of binary digits -- the 0's oand 1's you see in a simple text editor.